 Ingleby Cross to Clay Bank Top

 To Arncliffe Hall a Georgian House dating from 1754, passing through woods to the Mount Grace Priory.
 Built in 1398 it is one of the finest examples of a Carthusian Monastery in England, its monastic cell, ruined tower and cloisters evocative of that important period in English history.
 The moors here have a number of Bronze Age barrows or grave mounds as you cross drove roads along which Scottish cattlemen drove their cattle.
+Your short transfer will take you the historic market town of Helmsley for the first of two nights stay.

 17. 17.
 Day seventeen